 TLDR: I made a browser plugin for the English language study tool vocabulary.com.
 It supports quick word adding from any site and translation when studying.

 One option is not to worry and to carry on.
 I can derive the meaning from the context.
-However, I noticed that you can get a seriously wrong idea of a word by using that strategy.
-For instance, far too long I thought the word 'gloomy' had something to do with 'glow', just because it sounded similar.
+However, you can get a seriously wrong idea of a word with that strategy.
+For example, for long I thought the word 'gloomy' had something to do with 'glow', just because it sounded similar.

 Once I finally looked it up, that didn't seem too right: